 When you watch the PSAs he produces, you are looking for a napkin to wipe the tears away from your eyes, and anyone who can generate tears from a TV spot, is the guy to hire.

 Based on our recommendation, the Bright Focus Foundation hired the person we recommended to produce a PSA on vision health.
-His approach was to use various scenarios that we all hope to see, including our best friends, famous landmarks, or a family marriage.
+His approach was to use various scenarios that we all hope to see, including ou r best friends, famous landmarks, or a family marriage.
 The theme for the campaign was “What Would You Like to See?”
 The call to action was to get regular eye exams to catch vision problems before they got worse and perhaps untreatable.

 As we do with most of our TV PSA campaigns, we created a custom newsletter that was sent to over 1,200 broadcast TV outlets and 200 national networks.

 To further diversify our media mix, we added cable distribution to our plan, targeting 500 cable stations as part of our CablePAK compilation service, which added just over $4 million to our total values.
 Finally, we added 5,000 radio stations to our distribution plan targeting stations that had used our client PSAs previously.